Are you wondering about what are the rules of using commas in English writing?

 - My brother, who lives in New York, is visiting us next week.

-2. Commas with Dependent Clauses
+2. Commas with Dependent and Independent Clauses

 Dependent clauses starting with words like ‘because,’ ‘although,’ or ‘since’ need commas if they come before the main clause but not if they come after.